joehakimrahme/quickshare-playbook/README.md

 Some notes
 ----------

-1. The FTP server is configured to accept anonymous download but not anonymous upload.
-In future developments I want to have the possibility to block anonymous access and have configurable user/passwords for access.
+1. It's possible to configure vsftp to accept anonymous uploads.
+It's also possible to require a username/password.
+This can be controlled in the `group_vars/all` file.

 2. While not necessary, it's **highly recommended** that you deploy this playbook on a discardable fresh node.
 The way I do it is to boot a new VM on